-All items must bear the Marymount school logo and are available for purchase at our uniform supplier (information below), with the exception of the black dress pants.
+All items must bear the Marymount school logo and are available for purchase at our uniform supplier (information below), with the exception of the black dress pants, and black pleated skirt.

 Students must arrive to school in uniform and remain so throughout the day.